Corporate Transparency Act Exemptions: Does Your Business Qualify?

 The primary purpose of the Corporate Transparency Act is to determine who exerts significant control over a business.
 One of the key factors in determining whether you are required to report your BOI is to identify whether you have a beneficial owner.

-Beneficial owners are defined as someone who owns or controls at least 25% of the business’s ownership interest or voting rights.
-They also must have the power to appoint or remove key decision-makers who also control important aspects of the business, such as presidents and vice presidents.
+Beneficial owners are defined as those who own or control at least 25% of the business’s ownership interest or voting rights.
+They must also have the power to appoint or remove key decision-makers, such as presidents and vice presidents, who control important aspects of the business.

 Find Any Exemptions That Apply To Your Business